aleventhal/aria-annotations/README.md

 *   role="commentsection", inheriting from feed, to be used on a group of comments.
 When something has a related comment, it would use aria-details to point to the comment section.
 Individual comments would use role="comment", inheriting from "article", and supporting aria-level (in addition to the inherited aria-posinset and aria-setsize).

-# Clarification of existing markup {#clarification-of-existing-markup}
+# Clarification of existing markup